nexspace-startup/nexSpace/nexspace-frontend/src/features/threeDMode/README.md

 ## Usage

 The `ThreeDExperience` component is wired into `MeetingPanel` when the view mode is set to `3d`.
-It currently renders a styled placeholder card while exposing functional UI chrome:
+It now renders the live campus scene plus supporting UI chrome:

+- A performant Three.js scene with baked ambient lighting, room floor meshes, labels, and avatar capsules that gently bob to signal presence.
+- Deterministic room-aware avatar layout so occupants distribute evenly across each zone.
-- Minimap with per-room occupancy counts.
+- A minimap with per-room occupancy counts.
 - Join-nudge surface that deduplicates entries with a cooldown.
-- Quality selector with Low/Medium/High presets.
+- Quality selector with Low/Medium/High presets that map to renderer fidelity and shadows.

-These pieces are intentionally lightweight so they can stay mounted when we integrate the Three.js scene without causing layout thrash.

 ## Persistence & Settings